Onyi20/web_scraping_schools_in_Ghana/README.md

 In this website, the schools are divided into:
 - the different educational levels
 - Public/Private schools etc <br>
-Each section contains a list of schools per section in blocks of 5, spanning a maximum number of pages depending on the number oof schools
+Each section contains a list of schools per section in blocks of 5, spanning a maximum number of pages depending on the number of schools.

-Using 3 functions and 1 for loop I am able to extract each school's infromation:
+Using 4 functions and 1 for loop I am able to extract each school's infromation:
 - Name
 - Type of Institution
 - Institution level